Skip to main content

 Keep it clean

-Just like moving house, migration gives you the opportunity to deep clean and declutter.
+Like moving house, migration allows you to deep clean and declutter.
 You should see it as a positive that you get to evaluate your existing data.
-Don’t just think about volume – sure, the more data you migrate, the longer your migration will take – but it’s important to assess the value of what you’re bringing with you.
-Cleaning up your server instance in advance will make moving easier and ensure you have better performance and productivity once migration is complete.
+Don’t just think about volume – sure, the more data you migrate, the longer your migration will take – but assessing the value of what you’re bringing with you is important.
+Cleaning up your server instance in advance will make moving easier and ensure you have better performance and productivity once the migration is complete.

 Scrubbing up your server might include running scripts and negotiating with stakeholders about migration.
-For complex data that will take time to migrate, make sure you’re having these conversations well in advance, giving you ample time to put a plan in place.
+For complex data that will take time to migrate, ensure you have these conversations well in advance, giving you ample time to put a plan in place.
 This is all part of establishing a confident comms approach to migration (see below), so you get in the habit of updating teams about how they will be affected as things progress.
 You might choose to delete all of your data and migrate only configuration and empty project containers too, giving you a clean slate.

 Your Jira clean-up should include: